lowlydba/expressdb.io/_posts/2018-01-01-azure-data-studio.md

 This open source tool from Microsoft works on Linux, Mac, and Windows and builds off a very familiar foundation for anyone accustomed to using [Visual Studio Code](https://code.visualstudio.com/).

-While its previous form had some rough edges, the 1.0 release of Azure Data Studio is much more polished and out of the box delivers amazing functionality and performance when compared to SQL Server Management Studio.
+While its previous form had some rough edges, the 1.0 release of Azure Data Studio and later iterations are much more polished and deliver  amazing functionality and performance when compared to SQL Server Management Studio.

 <div>
 <img style="display: block; margin: auto; border: 1px solid gray;" src="../img/azure-data-studio.png" title="New vs Old SQL Server Management Studio" alt="New vs Old SQL Server Management Studio">